The RO class

 Afterwards, the submarine was blown in two when the torpedoes exploded in an effort to demolish the wreckage by the Japanese or due to American aircraft strafing it.
 Around the wreckage are numerous .50 caliber bullets.
 This submarine was strafed numerous times by American aircraft either when U. S. aircraft attacked the atoll or after it was captured and used as a target.

 The wreckage of this submarine is strewn all over the reef.
 The forward section is 200 yards ahead of the stern.
 The

 coning tower is 150 yards from the forward section.
 The deck gun is

 560 yards from that.
 Many bronze

 artifacts, gauge, tools, etc. have been recovered.
 The aft section

 is against the reef.
 The wooden deck is still partially intact, but

 the interior of the stern is hard to penetrate due to waves crashing

 against it.
-Many aggressive sharks around the wreck in June.
+Many aggressive sharks can be found around the submarine during the month of June.